scandipwa/scandipwa.github.io/docs/installation/faq.md

 Check if the environment variable is set properly, it must be valid JSON object.

 This issue is common with AWS ECS setups.
-If you happened to use one, make sure to set it in the folowing way (without quotes):
+If you happened to use one, make sure to set it in the following way (without quotes):

 ```json
 {